-In addition to skipping a required signature, other ways to prevent holiday shipping delays include allowing plenty of extra time to accommodate Covid-related holdups, never sending restricted items, and double-checking your recipient’s shipping information (all major carriers offer an address-verification service on their website).
+In addition to skipping a required signature, other ways to prevent holiday shipping delays include allowing plenty of extra time to accommodate any holdups, never sending restricted items, and double-checking your recipient’s shipping information (all major carriers offer an address-verification service on their website).

-And while it’s tough to predict exactly what shipping times will end up looking like during this unusual time, it’s worth noting that the two weeks before Christmas are always the USPS’s busiest time of year, and that Free Shipping Day—when some online retailers offer free shipping and delivery by Christmas Eve—is scheduled for December 14 this year.
+And while it’s tough to predict exactly what shipping times will end up looking like, it’s worth noting that the two weeks before Christmas are always the USPS’s busiest time of year, and that Free Shipping Day—when some online retailers offer free shipping and delivery by Christmas Eve—is scheduled for December 14 this year.
 It’s not a bad idea to use that as your deadline to get guaranteed ground delivery by Christmas.
 “Although this may seem early,” says shopping and money-saving expert Andrea Woroch, “waiting any longer means you’ll spend much more on expedited shipping and potentially run into unpreventable delays.”

 You can check delivery dates and shipping timeframes at all of the major carriers’ websites.
 In addition, many online stores provide estimated delivery dates during checkout.
 Whatever you’re sending, make sure your special item gets to its destination on time by mentally adding at least two to three days to the estimated delivery times that you see online, recommends Amy Voldengen, who founded Penrose Candles, a company that specializes in shipping holiday gifts.